plottertools/vpype-gcode/README.md

 - `segment`: Output to be generated to all subsequent coordinate pairs of a line.

 ### Segment formatting
-`gwrite` uses `.format()` encoding which means that data elements must be encasulated in `{}` brackets.
+`gwrite` uses `.format()` encoding which means that data elements must be encapsulated in `{}` brackets.
 This provides a particular syntax token which differs from between elements.
 For example every element except `layer_join` and `segment_join` accepts the value of `index`.
 You would encode that in the text as `{index:d}` the d denotes an integer value.
 If you need to have a `{` value in your text you would encode that as `{{` likewise you would encode a `}` as `}}`.
 - `layer_start`: Accepts `index` the current layer number.
 - `layer_end`: Accepts `index` the current layer number.